Because of historically low occupancy rates, a growing number of senior living professionals are dealing with lead generation challenges.

 With it, we’ve developed a dynamic lead generation model used by senior living operators to grow their market share.

-Based on our research, there are five major lead generation challenges in this market:
+Based on our research, there are five major senior housing lead generation challenges in this market:

 1. Too many unqualified leads.

 Many list brokers offer bulk savings for lists with little to no demographic targeting.
 If you are only utilizing basic demographics you need to incorporate specialty data, such as ailment and familial connections.

 You can expect a 75% increase in your response rate with the implementation of these hyper targeted efforts.
 Don’t forget to include consumer behavior data as well, such as when your audience is most likely to attend (day, time, location).

 2. High percentage of shared leads.